 Note: When enrolled in HP+, this printer advises you to use original HP cartridges only.
 While it accepts third-party remanufactured HP cartridges, using them may void the warranty.

 The HP 9015e has outstanding scanning features.
-There's a flatbed scanner you can use to digitize fragile items like old photos, while you can use the automatic document feeder to quickly and easily process many double-sided, multi-page sheets.
-You can also save scanned documents as searchable PDF files, so you can easily use your computer to search for text that would take a long time to do manually.
+There's a flatbed scanner you can use to digitize fragile items like old photos.
+The automatic document feeder automatically processes double-sided, multi-page sheets, but it takes longer than single-sided sheets because it needs two passes to scan both sides.
+Additionally, you can save scanned documents as searchable PDF files, letting you easily use your computer to search for text that would take a long time to do manually.
 Unfortunately, the flatbed's lid hinges don't extend, so you can't properly scan thicker items like textbooks.

 The HP OfficeJet Pro 9015e's flatbed scanner can capture even the smallest details in photos or documents at its maximum scan resolution.
 On the other hand, its 24-bit color depth can translate colors into all the ones visible on most displays.
 However, you might notice a bit of banding on digitally scanned photos that appear perfectly smooth on the original document.